Hooked On The Fisherman Aesthetic? Here’s How To Style It

 Zinn-Gavigan adds that the aesthetic is all about “the appeal and charm of coastal living and reads more like a lifestyle representation than just a trend.”
 If you embraced the “coastal grandmother” look of 2023 or the “European Summer” craze of 2024, chances are the fisherman aesthetic will fit your vibe, too.

-“My favorite thing about it is that you don’t have to be dressed in head-to-toe fisherman-style pieces to get the look,” explains Shopbop’s senior fashion director Caroline Maguire.
-“You can make it your own and fit different pieces into your everyday wardrobe,” she adds, citing netted flats, ocean-motif jewelry, and big canvas bags (think: beach totes) as easy accessories to tap into the trend.
+“My favourite thing about it is that you don’t have to be dressed in head-to-toe fisherman-style pieces to get the look,” explains Shopbop’s senior fashion director Caroline Maguire.
+“You can make it your own and fit different pieces into your everyday wardrobe,” she adds, citing netted flats, ocean-motif jewellery, and big canvas bags (think: beach totes) as easy accessories to tap into the trend.

 From curated edits at Shopbop, Anthropologie, and Free People to preppy and heritage brands like Sperry, J.Crew, and Longchamp, there are plenty of places to shop the aesthetic.
 Whether you’re after kitschy prints and playful bags or classic cable-knit sweaters and durable shoes, read on for styling tips to live your best faux-fisherman life this summer.

-“My favorite thing about it is that you don’t have to be dressed in head-to-toe fisherman-style pieces to get the look,” explains Shopbop’s senior fashion director Caroline Maguire.
-“You can make it your own and fit different pieces into your everyday wardrobe,” she adds, citing netted flats, ocean-motif jewelry, and big canvas bags (think: beach totes) as easy accessories to tap into the trend.
+“My favourite thing about it is that you don’t have to be dressed in head-to-toe fisherman-style pieces to get the look,” explains Shopbop’s senior fashion director Caroline Maguire.
+“You can make it your own and fit different pieces into your everyday wardrobe,” she adds, citing netted flats, ocean-motif jewellery, and big canvas bags (think: beach totes) as easy accessories to tap into the trend.

 From curated edits at Shopbop, Anthropologie, and Free People to preppy and heritage brands like Sperry, J.Crew, and Longchamp, there are plenty of places to shop the aesthetic.
 Whether you’re after kitschy prints and playful bags or classic cable-knit sweaters and durable shoes, read on for styling tips to live your best faux-fisherman life this summer.